 Despite being one of the most important elements in any retail design, wayfinding and customer journey are often an afterthought by many retailers.
 This can result in messy floor plans and complicated store layouts that are simply not designed with the shopper in mind.

-Brands and retailers should consider the path they want their customers to take around the store, and assess how merchandising, point of sale, and wayfinding techniques can be employed to aid this journey.
+Brands and retailers should consider the path they want their customers to take around the store, and assess how merchandising, point of sale and wayfinding techniques can be employed to aid this journey.

 Branding plays an integral part in the retail customer journey and should be considered at all stages.
-By getting this stage right early on, retailers can then comfortably get creative with the space they have available.
+By getting this stage right early on, retailers can then comfortably get creative with the space they had available.